joinbox/guidelines/javascript/styleguide.md

 ## <a name='accessors'>Accessors</a>

 - Accessor functions for properties are not required
-- If you do make accessor functions use getVal() and setVal('hello')
+- If you do make accessor functions use getVal() and setVal('hello') if you make use of asynchronous functionality with callbacks or make use of js getters / setter

     ```javascript
     // bad